hirasso/wp-sync-deploy/README.md

 # WordPress Deploy & Sync

-A bash script for
+A bash script that helps you

-- syncing your WordPress database from production
+- sync your WordPress database from production/staging
-- deploying your local changes to production
+- deploy your local changes to production/staging

+> **Info** It's likely that this script won't work with your specific setup out of the box, but it should be a good starting point.

 ## Prerequesites